cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/access-from-vscode.md

 ```
 rm -rf ~/.vscode-server
 ```
-- Retry connecting to the remote host
+- Retry connecting to the remote host (sometimes it takes more than one attempt)
 - If that doesn't work, try rebooting your own machine, then repeating the above steps.

 ### Failed to parse remote port